frejabv/Scrabble_project/Scrabble/README.md

 The project is about making a bot that can play Scrabble according to the official rules.

 Created based on the template provided by Jesper Bengtson for the course Functional programming.
+Made in collaboration with JacobMoller

 Pictures of example games played by the bot: